 Ashland County | $500,000 Settlement

-Wrongful death settlement from limited insurance coverage, arising out of vehicular collision in Ashland County.
-Fifty-year-old decedent survived by her husband and adult children.
+A wrongful death settlement from limited insurance coverage, arising out of a vehicular collision in Ashland County.
+The 50-year-old decedent was survived by her husband and adult children.

 Harrison v.
 Busic